 Helping The Cats Get Used To Eating Out Of The Trap

 Try checking out the trap occasionally to prevent thefts or accidental entrapment of the cats.
 Since the cat would see other cats eating from traps, they definitely would not hesitate trying it as well.
-However, try withholding food for a whole day when you intend trapping again.
+However, try withholding food for a whole day when you intend to trap it again.

 Use A Larger Size Trap